RevenueCat/docs/docs/getting-started/entitlements/android-products.md

 If you are relying solely on RevenueCat for your subscriptions, you can safely select "Make editable".

+## Editing products

+You can edit pricing, naming, and other metadata of products in Google Play Console and those changes will be available in your app within a few hours.

 ## Integrate with RevenueCat

 If you're ready to integrate your new Google Play in-app product with RevenueCat, continue our [product setup guide ](/getting-started/entitlements).